sm-73/Economic-Analysis-and-GDP-Prediction/README.md

-## Note on Mathematical Relationships Between Features
+## Notes on Mathematical Relationships Between Features

 A critical finding of this project is that several features in macroeconomic datasets are not independent.They share mathematical or accounting relationships: